 Legal Clinic for the Homeless Secures the Basics for Shelter Residents During the Pandemic

-by Lisa Pearlstein, Director and Kyara Martinez, Project Coordinator November 19, 2020
+by Lisa Pearlstein, Esq. and Kyara Martinez November 19, 2020

 *Disclaimer: Please note pseudonyms are used to protect the identity of recipients of CBJC program services and to preserve client confidentiality.

 Every person deserves food on their plate and a stable roof over their head.
 Unfortunately, hunger and homelessness are a reality for far too many people.
 In the United States, about 42 million people are at risk of suffering from hunger and more than 500,000, including children, are homeless each night.

 As we observe this year’s National Hunger and Homelessness Awareness Week, the City Bar Justice Center’s Legal Clinic for the Homeless (LCH) continues its work in supporting and providing critical legal services to families and individuals living in homeless shelters in New York City.
 Most recently, the findings of a report by LCH documenting the devastating consequences homeless shelter residents face due to lack of essential technology, has fueled a citywide #Wifi4Homeless advocacy campaign urging the City to equip homeless shelters with Wi-Fi and internet ready devices so that they may obtain basic services.
 As highlighted in the following client stories, the shelter population has been disproportionately impacted by lack of internet access and food, housing, and economic insecurity with the pandemic further exacerbating these issues: